Fighting Depression With Good Nutrition

 I have struggled with depression most of my adult life, most recently with the death of my mother.
 During the toughest days, I tried everything — therapy, anti-depressants, and trying hard to be happy.
 But most days, I felt I didn’t have anything left in me to keep going or lift my mood.
 And when I felt this way, my diet suffered.

 If you are depressed and not making healthy nutrition choices, you will not get the energy and the nutrients your brain needs to feel emotionally better.

 A 2009 study, reported in The British Journal of Psychiatry, suggests that people who eat a lot of processed and junk foods up their chances of depression by as much as 58%.
 But yet so often, these are the foods we reach for when we are depressed.

 Mental Health and Nutrition

-Comfort foods, like pasta, fried and junk foods, and sweets, are foods we turn to when are feeling emotionally drained or depressed.
+Comfort foods, like pasta, fried and junk foods, and sweets, are foods we turn to when we are feeling emotionally drained or depressed.
 An emotional rise and a downhill plunge are the way these foods raise and lower blood sugar, and once that happens, your mood plummets too.

 Researchers in Australia found people who were eating a balanced diet of fruits and vegetables, meats, fish and whole grains had a lowered risk for becoming depressed, compared to those who were eating an unhealthy diet, which includes processed and fried foods.

 There are good foods that bring real and last lasting comfort when are struggling with depression or on the verge of it.
-By eating foods containing a balance of nutrients, you can strengthen your mind and body in mood boosting ways.
+By eating foods containing a balance of nutrients, you can strengthen your mind and body in mood-boosting ways.

 Eat For Your Mental Health